Hydrogen boilers: how they work and whether you need one

 Fuel cells require hydrogen in order to create electricity.
 Instead of relying on combustion to create heat, it’s a chemical reaction that can generate both heat and electricity.
 Fuel cells, therefore, are generally combined heat and power (CHP) systems or MCHP, as the heat can be used to warm the home and the electricity to power devices.
 This makes these kinds of systems super efficient.

-In contrast to both a hydrogen boiler and a boiler that uses hydrogen fuel cells, a hydrogen-ready boiler (20% blend) is an appliance that has the ability to burn both natural gas and hydrogen.
-This means that when the UK’s gas network is able and ready to switch from methane to hydrogen, you won’t need to replace your gas boiler.
+In contrast to a boiler that uses hydrogen fuel cells, a hydrogen-ready boiler is an appliance that has the ability to burn both natural gas and be converted to adapt to hydrogen.
+This means that when the UK’s gas network is able and ready to switch from methane to hydrogen, you won’t need to replace your gas boiler, just have a conversion kit added.
 The viability of this approach is still under early research and development; however it is expected to be one of the many methods of supporting overall decarbonisation.
 Solutions are being looked at to also see how currently qualified heating engineers may be able to support converting products which have been developed with this in mind.

 Firstly, oxygen and hydrogen enter the main boiler unit.
 The hydrogen will come from the main gas supply when this is an option and the oxygen will come from the air.
 The gas inlet contains a valve that controls how much of each gas can enter the boiler.
 This is important as the amount of gas can impact the size of the flame.

 The hydrogen and oxygen gases are mixed together before being ignited in a catalytic burner.
 Hydrogen is more flammable than natural gas and so the burners on hydrogen boilers are specially designed so that the flames can be limited if too much gas is flowing through.
 A flame detection component is also required in a hydrogen-only boiler as hydrogen flames are invisible.